joshuatalib/AI_weather_quest/docs/source/submit_forecast.rst

 Creating an Empty DataArray
 ---------------------------
-To prepare your forecast submission, create an "empty" xarray DataArray.
-This template, with the necessary characteristics and attributes required for the AI Weather Quest, will be populated with forecasted probabilities to ensure compatibility with ECMWF IT infrastructure.
+To prepare your forecast submission, you will need to create an "empty" *xarray.DataArray* using the **AI_WQ_create_empty_dataarray** function.
+This function outputs an *xarray.DataArray* template that includes all the necessary characteristics and attributes required for the AI Weather Quest.

 Use the `AI_WQ_create_empty_dataarray` function to generate a suitable DataArray: